cgalpin92/project2-potterquiz/README.md

 - __Header__

   - The Header encompasses the title of the game.
 It located at the top of the page with the title centered.
-  - The Header has a black background with white smoke font which which is clear and stands out to the user.
+  - The Header has a black background with white smoke font which which is clear and stands out to the player.
-  - The font is capitalized to clearly identify to the user its the title of the game.
+  - The font is capitalized to clearly identify to the player its the title of the game.

   ![screenshot of the header](media/header.png)

 - __Welcome Section__

   - The Welcome Section introduces the player to the game.
-It includes a How to Play section which talks the user through the steps to start the game.
+It includes a How to Play section which talks the player through the steps to start the game.
 It also informs them they can play as many times as they wish to try and beat their previous score and that their final score from each attempt at a game will display at the bottom of the page.
   - The font is black on a white smoke background which is clear for the player to read.
   - Its located before the Create Username section so that the player understands they are required to create a username to start playing.